A subdivision algebra for a product of two simplices via flow polytopes: Flow polytopes and negative flows

 \section{Flow polytopes and negative flows}

-The traditional definition of a flow polytope given in the introduction does not allow negative flows or bidirectional edges.
+The typical definitions of a flow polytope encountered in the literature \cite{BV08, MS17,MMS19,DKK12,Mes15} do not allow negative flows or bidirectional edges in their underlying graphs.
 In this section, we remedy the situation by giving a slightly modified definition.
-We will see that flow polytopes with the modified definition are integrally equivalent to traditional flow polytopes, which might suggest that the new definition given is unnecessary.
+We will see that flow polytopes with the modified definition are integrally equivalent to the traditional flow polytopes, which might suggest that the new definition given is unnecessary.
 However, the extended definition proves to be pivotal for our purposes in the remainder of the article.